mahanthathreyee/law-and-tech/Questions.md

 **Algorithmic nuisance:** Refers to the negative impact of companies using big data and algorithms to make judgments that affect people's identities, traits, associations, opportunities, and vulnerabilities.
 It captures the idea of companies externalizing the socially unjustified costs of their decision-making onto individuals.

 To address this phenomenon, it's suggested that there should be regulations aimed at the outputs of algorithmic decision-making, such as discrimination and manipulation, ensuring companies internalize the costs they impose on society and individuals through their practices.

+> What are the three issues with "Right to be forgotten"

+- **Collateral Censorship**: This issue is about intermediaries, like social media platforms, potentially over-censoring content to avoid legal liabilities, which could lead to an excessive suppression of free expression.
+- **Threats to the Global Public Good of the Internet**: This concern highlights how varying local and national regulations could lead to the fragmentation of the internet, undermining its universality and accessibility.
+- **Co-opting Private Governance**: The risk here is that private entities become tools for regulating speech, which raises significant questions about transparency and accountability in how speech is controlled online.

 # Big Data's Disparate Impact